canufuksoner/FlightTrackerWithAngular/README.md

 ## Running the Application

-1. Start the backend server: `cd ../backend && node server.js`
+1. Start the backend server: `cd backend && node server.js`
-2. In a separate terminal, start the Angular development server: `cd ../web && ng serve`
+2. In a separate terminal, start the Angular development server: `cd web && ng serve`